Voltage Transformer

 Burden

-# Include burden — load of secondary windings of VTs
+# Include burden — load of secondary windings TN

 Details

-If this checkbox is selected, an internal load is connected to the secondary windings, the output ports will change from electrical to directional (scalars).
+If this option is selected, an internal load is connected to the secondary windings, and the output ports will change from electric to directional (scalars).

 |